Paul Goldschmidt Player Props: Cardinals vs. Reds

-On Tuesday, Paul Goldschmidt (hitting .156 in his past 10 games) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+On Wednesday, Paul Goldschmidt (batting .212 in his past 10 games) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
 First pitch is at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Reds.
+In his last appearance, he hit two homers in his most recent appearance (going 2-for-4) against the Reds.

 Paul Goldschmidt Game Info & Props vs. the Reds